morinted/pysent/source/foss.md

 - Open-source software is more than just making the source code public.

-	- For example, the GNU Operating System's philosophy guidelines provide 4 basic freedoms that make a software "Free open source software".
+- The GNU Operating System's philosophy guidelines provide 4 basic freedoms that make a software "Free open source software".

 1. Freedom to run for any purpose.

 2. Freedom to study source code and change.

 3. Freedom to redistribute copies.

 4. Freedom to redistribute modified copies.

 ------------------------------------